 - for the survival of two highly significant garden buildings (viz. aviary and former tennis pavilion) and a range of other structures and hard landscape elements;

 - for the manner in which it reflects the lifestyle and creative aspirations of the two generations of owners;

 - for the manner in which it evokes qualities particularly associated with the provincial towns and cities in Victoria’s central goldfields area.

 The challenges of maintaining the garden at Buda

 Poor soils combined with a harsh climate of extremes in temperature and long periods without rain have shaped the region’s gardening traditions.

 Maintaining the 1.2 hectare garden at Buda, for its historical significance as well as for the education and enjoyment of those who visit, comes with challenges.
-Our part-time Garden Curator, Jill Hildebrandt, is assisted by a dedicated team of volunteers.
-Jill works to a comprehensive annual maintenance plan adhering to heritage guidelines and best horticultural practice to retain the historic features and significance of the garden.
+Our part-time Garden Curator, Carol Henderson, is assisted by a dedicated team of volunteers.
+Carol works to a comprehensive annual maintenance plan adhering to heritage guidelines and best horticultural practice to retain the historic features and significance of the garden.